molarmanful/ANAKRON/README.md

 **ANAKRON** is an 8x12 bold monospace bitmap font suitable for programming.
-Featuring the thick strokes of the (C/E/V)GA era fonts as well as the thin strokes of more modern pixel fonts, ANAKRON blends a blocky squarish feel with flowing lines into a retrofuturistic blast from the past that will knock your virtual socks off!
+Featuring the thick strokes of the (C/E/V)GA era fonts as well as the thin strokes of more modern pixel fonts, ANAKRON blends squarish blocks with flowing lines into a retrofuturistic feel that will knock your virtual socks off!

 ## Gallery